WiSe 25/26

 Comments

-The programming language is Python, and we plan to use modern Python modules for ML like scikit-learn, and PyTorch.
-Good Python skills are required.
-The goal is to create a Python package that provides reusable code for preprocessing, training ML models, and evaluating results with documentation (e.g., using Sphinx) for the specific use case.
-The software project takes place throughout the semester and can also be conducted in English.
+The programming language is Python, and we plan to use modern Python modules for ML such as PyTorch or possibly JAX.
+Good knowledge of Python is a prerequisite.
+The software project takes place during the semester and can also be carried out in English.

 • 19334412 Project Seminar